There are at least 8 symptoms that are typical for food addicts.

 4. Feel Guilty Afterwards, But do it Again Soon

-Good, because it means that we do give a crap.
-Bad, because it just feels so damn nasty when it happens.
-It’s a horrible feeling.
+Good, because it means that we do actually care.
+Bad, because it just feels so unpleasant when it happens.
+It’s a terrible feeling.

 For us who are overweight and have been trying to exert “willpower” and control our consumption of unhealthy foods, giving in to a craving can lead to a guilty conscience.